awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-aws-glue-ui-process.md

 + Collect a list of all the code involved in your ETL process\.
 + Collect a list of all the necessary connection information for each database\.

+Also, AWS Glue needs permissions to access other AWS resources on your behalf\.
+You provide those permissions by using AWS Identity and Access Management \(IAM\)\.
+Make sure that you created an IAM policy for AWS Glue\.
+For more information, see [Create an IAM policy for the AWS Glueservice](https://docs.aws.amazon.com/glue/latest/dg/create-service-policy.html) in the *AWS Glue Developer Guide*\.

 ## Understanding the AWS Glue Data Catalog<a name="CHAP-converting-aws-glue-data-catalog"></a>

 As part of the process of conversion, AWS Glue loads information regarding the source and target databases\.
 It organizes this information into categories, in a structure called a *tree\.* The structure includes the following: